well-typed/memory-usage-zurihac-2021/README.md

    produce an auxiliary data structure which allows distinct info tables to be mapped back to source locations

+With these three features we can gather a profile of a program's allocations (both of constructors and thunks) broken down by allocation site, with source location.

 # Part 1a: Getting going with ghc-debug